Last Modified: November 1, 2001

 "Whereas PSA is present in both benign and tumor tissue, telomerase is usually found only in tumor cells," City of Hope urologist Dr. Laura Corcitto pointed out in an interview with Reuters Health.
 About 90% of prostate tumors contain the enzyme, she said.

 Comparing the telomerase assays with biopsy results, the researchers found that the results correlated in 18 of the 20 cases.
 The pilot study is ongoing and will eventually enroll 50 patients.
 If the results remain promising, a large study of a diverse population will be undertaken.

 The results of the new test are available in about 30 minutes.
 "The test is potentially easy, quick, pain-free and inexpensive," Dr. Corcitto said.
 "In addition to diagnosis, it could also be used in place of PSA to monitor the progress of radiation therapy."

 Dr. William Catalona, of Washington University in St. Louis, commented to Reuters Health that "the challenge will be to make sure the negatives are true negatives, which will require a long-term follow-up of at least 5 years."

-Mar 4, 2015 - A new test for prostate-specific antigen levels is considerably more sensitive than commercial assays and allows better monitoring for recurrence after prostatectomy for early-stage prostate cancer, according to a study published online Oct.
-19 in the Proceedings of the National Academy of Sciences.
+May 29, 2015 - A new test for prostate-specific antigen levels is considerably more sensitive than commercial assays and allows better monitoring for recurrence after prostatectomy for early-stage prostate cancer, according to a study published online Oct.
+19 in the

 Oct 17, 2012